A reporter recently got in touch to ask how many people I’ve inspired to retire overseas.

 “We began spending more and more time in ‘La Manz,’ including house sitting for people who became friends.
 Two years ago, we bought a house just a three-minute walk from the beach.
 It is now our primary residence.

-“Meantime, we have kept our US$320-per-month, two-bedroom, two-bath rental in Chapala.
-We sublet the house to an American snowbird for 6 months a year.
+“Meantime, we have kept our rental in Chapala.
+We sublet the house to an American snowbird for 6 1/2 months a year.
 The rent covers more than 10 months of our costs each year.

 “It works well for us, as we like some variety in where we go.
 In some places we have noticed important negative changes and have said to ourselves it sure is good that we didn’t buy and move here full-time.

-“We get very good leads on these places to experience from our readings, so thanks for the hundreds of articles you have written over the years.
+“We get very good leads on these places to experience from our readings, so thanks for all of the articles you have written over the years.
 They sure expanded our horizons, and we have enjoyed spending weeks in many of the places you have introduced us to!”

 “Kathleen, we’ve just returned from two months in China.
 We were there to check out the country for possible retirement.
-I wanted to write to tell you that your Overseas Retirement Letter issue about Hangzhou was marvelous and a great help.
+I wanted to write to tell you that your previous writings about Hangzhou were marvelous and a great help.
 We fell in love with the city and think it is the place for us.”

 “We moved here for the Panamanian government’s excellent retirement program, the cost of living, and the weather.
 We do not regret this decision.
 Although the house-building process was difficult.